Fisheries Officer Career - Victoria

 - Assisting with the delivery of education programs to angling clubs, schools, multicultural groups and other forums through informative talks and practical fishing sessions.

 Because of this diverse range of responsibilities, Fisheries Officers are multi-skilled.
 They have a strong understanding of all aspects of fishing and a familiarity with complex State and Commonwealth laws associated with commercial and recreational fishing.
 In addition, Fisheries Officers must effectively communicate their legislative knowledge to the community and fishing industry.

-Fisheries Officers work in a variety of environments across Victoria and are required to be physically fit.
-They can be on remote rivers in the northwest to isolated coastline in the east.
-Officers may be required to operate vessels in lakes, rivers, bays and inlets and offshore areas along Victoria's vast coastline.
+Fisheries Officers work in a variety of environments across Victoria and sometimes interstate near the border.
+They could be required to work on remote rivers in the northwest to isolated coastline in the east.
+Officers may be required to operate vessels in lakes, rivers, bays and inlets or in offshore areas along Victoria's vast coastline.
 Each office is equipped with appropriate vessels and vehicles that assist fisheries officers in patrolling their region.

 Fisheries officers are shift workers and are required to work shifts, weekends and public holidays.
 Officers can be subjected to long working hours at odd times.
 They may be recalled to duty at any time of the day or night and on weekends and public holidays to respond to complaints or reports of illegal fishing activities.

 The Victorian Fisheries Authority works with staff to promote a positive work/life balance and provides opportunities to staff for flexible work conditions, maternity and paternity leave provisions and part-time arrangements if required.